Foreign trade of the Soviet Union: Composition of trade

 Not including arms sales, machinery accounted for 20 percent of total sales to the Third World in 1985.
 Soviet exports of machinery took up an even higher relative share of total sales to Algeria, Iran, Nigeria, Pakistan, the People's Democratic Republic of Yemen (South Yemen), and Turkey.
 From 1980 through 1984, fuel, mostly oil, made up approximately 33 percent of overall Soviet exports to the Third World, including 50 percent of its exports to Asia and 60 to 70 percent of its exports to Latin America.
-Since 1985 greater competition on the world market resulting from falling world oil prices and rising Soviet extraction costs has prompted the Soviet Union to try to replace its export of oil with manufactured goods.
+Since 1985, greater competition on the world market resulting from falling world oil prices and rising Soviet extraction costs has prompted the Soviet Union to try to replace its export of oil with manufactured goods.

 The Soviet Union has been the largest arms exporter to the Third World for a number of years.
 Major arms customers were concentrated in the belt of countries that stretches from North Africa to India, close to the Soviet Union's southern border.
 Some 72 percent of Soviet weapons exports went to Algeria, India, Iraq, Libya, and Syria.
 Other important customers included Afghanistan, Angola, Ethiopia, South Yemen, and the Yemen Arab Republic (North Yemen).
 The Soviet Union lost arms customers in the 1980s, however, when Brazil and Egypt began to expand their arms sales to the Third World.
-India, which had experienced improvements in its hardcurrency balance in the 1980s, also started to buy arms from other suppliers.
+India, which had experienced improvements in its hard currency balance in the 1980s, also started to buy arms from other suppliers.
 In an effort to retain its share of Indian arms customers, the Soviet Union continued to offer India its most sophisticated weapons at even more attractive rates.

 The Soviet Union has long been an importer of Third World agricultural products.
 These imports increased dramatically after 1980 because of poor Soviet harvests from 1979 into the early 1980s and the United States grain embargo against the Soviet Union in 1980 and 1981.
 From 1980 to 1985, food and agricultural goods, half of them grain, made up 50 percent of Soviet imports from the Third World.
 In the first nine months of 1986, the decrease in grain purchases accounted for most of the 22 percent drop in imports from the Third World.